 - Organisations managing EU programmes, e.g. national agencies and international offices at higher education institutions

 - Public establishments from the student's home country, e. g. diplomatic establishments (embassies and consulates), cultural institutes, regional offices

 International students studying in Sweden can be granted Erasmus+ scholarships for traineeship conducted at Swedish public establishments abroad.
-Please note that it is generally not possible to conduct a traineeship at a higher education institution (university college/university), as that would usually be considered as studies.
+Please note that it is generally not possible to conduct a traineeship at a higher education institution (university college/university), if you register as a student there, as that would usually be considered as studies.
 However, exceptions are allowed if the traineeship is taking place at a university laboratory where you as a student are collecting data for your thesis or project under supervision of a researcher/research group or if you are working as a trainee, not studying.